yieldi-labs/docs/README.md

 }
 ```

-### EVM to IBC
+### Yieldi Relayer

 The AVS must have a deployed [gateway contract](https://docs.axelar.dev/dev/cosmos-gmp) which can lock tokens and emit an IBC-compatible message.
-The IBC relayer mints IBC-tokens and then forwards to THORChain via an IBC channel.
+The Yieldi relayer mints IBC-tokens and then processes.
 Only the Staker's L1 address and the yield amount is sent (in yield tokens).

 ```js
 bytes memory argValue = abi.encode(recipients); // A standard EVM payload